"I’m not going to forget Nigeria": LASU's Aminat Yusuf speaks on Japa

-- Aminat Imoitesemeh Yusuf, a prominent alumnus of the Lagos State University (LASU), southwest Nigeria, has said she would consider migrating to another country
+- Aminat Imoitesemeh Yusuf, a prominent alumnus of the Lagos State University (LASU), southwest Nigeria, has spoken on the migration trend (Japa)

 - Yusuf emerged as the best-graduating student for the 2021/2022 academic session with a perfect 5.00 Cumulative Grade Point Average (CGPA)